airo-ugent/airo-blender/README.md

 In the tutorials we show our workflow and the functions we use.
 We try to operate on the Blender data as statelessly as possible, with simple functions.
 As a result you can easily adopt only the parts you like.

+### Why is airo-blender not part of airo-mono?
+Blender requires a specific python version for each release.
+Not all python version have a blender version and we did not feel like locking the python version of our mono repo to please blender, so we decided to make it a standalone repo that depends on the airo-mono repo.